tony-42069/cre-debt-solana/docs/DEMO_SCRIPT.md

 - High costs from appraisals and due diligence
 - Substantial equity remains inaccessible

-**Our Solution:** We enable property owners to access up to 90% of their equity through blockchain-based debt instruments, with approvals in days rather than months."
+**Our Solution:** We enable property owners to access up to 90% of their equity through blockchain-based debt instruments, with approvals in days rather than months.

+**Week 1 Achievement:** We've just completed our smart contract foundation with 3 production-ready contracts supporting the full loan origination workflow."

 ---